CharlieMallon/milestoneTwo/README.md

     #### Description:

+    The score will be Visible.
 For each keystroke 5 points will be taken of the starting score of 1,000.
 If you get to a score of 0 you will lose.
 For each level you clear 500 points will be added to the score.

-    #### User Story:
+    #### User Story 5

     As a user, I want to know more about the developer and see anything else they have been working on.